dgil/generator-firefox-extension/README.md

 ## Prerequisites

-Firefox Add-on SDK is required to run Firefox Extensions.
-You can download it here: [Firefox Add-on SDK installation page](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
+Firefox Add-on SDK is required to run Firefox Extension generator.
+How install it is described here: [Firefox Add-on SDK installation page](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).

 If you want to use the `grunt-watch` it's required that you install [Extension Auto-Installer](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/).